 - Plain Greek Yogurt.
 My favorite healthy substitute for sour cream.
 We usually purchase nonfat, though low fat works well here too.

 - Cheese.
 For added indulgence, sprinkle some shredded cheddar cheese or a Mexican cheese blend on top of your bowl.

 - Bacon.
 Instant Pot chili with bacon would be delicious!
-Try adding some cooked and crumbled pieces of Oven Baked Bacon over the top of your bowl.
-You also could start this recipe by sauteeing chopped bacon directly in the Instant Pot until crispy, then remove it to a paper towel-lined plate, finish the recipe as directed, then sprinkle the bacon on prior to serving.
+Add some cooked and crumbled pieces of Baked Bacon in the Oven over the top of your bowl.
+You could also start this recipe by sautéing chopped bacon directly in the Instant Pot until crispy, then remove it to a paper towel-lined plate, finish the recipe as directed, and sprinkle the bacon on before serving.